Vizonex/XTTP/README.md

 - No External third party libraries
 - To my knowlege I've tested Xttp.h on windows and it works
 - No Need to Use Cmake to compile header files so the Stress can be cut on having to find out what arch-id matches your computer when compiling.
-- you can make your own premade headers to merge with the struct variables in C++
+- you can make your own premade http-headers to merge with the struct variables in C++

 ## Includes